 - The event must be free - no cost or cover charge.
 Showing films at charity fund-raisers is allowed, but only when the cost is purely by donation.

-- The primary audience of the event must be members of the institution.
-Event advertising must be limited to media targeted at the University and its students and staff.
-In the case of print advertising, the advertisements may only appear in campus media (e.g. a student newspaper) and not in general community newspapers.
+- Any advertising for the event must be limited to media targeted at the University and its students and staff.
+Print advertising can only appear in campus media (e.g. a student newspaper) and not in general community newspapers.

 - For more information on Entertainment Use Rights licences, visit https://bceln.ca/?id=1850.

 You may perform a work available through YouTube or a similar service except under the following circumstances:

 - The work is protected by digital locks preventing its performance.